Supporting High School Students

 For non-homestay programs, you live in close proximity with your group and residential staff in a dorm or guesthouse.

 Regardless of your housing setup, on-site staff are always around to supervise, plan activities, and provide support whenever you may need it.

 Your meals are included with your program fees.
 For homestay students, your breakfasts, dinners, and all weekend meals are taken with your host family—with the exception of scheduled meals with the program group.

 Most other meals are taken together as a group, but some will be had individually at home or in campus cafeterias or in small groups within a designated perimeter.
 Your dietary restrictions and allergies are collected at the start of the term, and your program staff accommodate these needs in all group meals to the best of their ability.

 With over 35 years of experience in study abroad, CET has a strong track record with risk and crisis management.
 We rely on careful planning and preparation, well-trained overseas staff with local knowledge and contacts, professional resources in the US and abroad, and regular review and communication about potential issues.
 Learn more about health and safety.

 CET believes in making study abroad accessible to all students.
 We recruit and actively support academically qualified students of all races, religions, origins, abilities, gender identities, and sexual orientations, ensuring a welcoming, hospitable program environment that promotes student learning.
 Learn more about D&I for high school and pre-college programs.

-Each program is staffed by full-time, on-site professionals familiar with the location and fluent in the local language.
+Each program is staffed by on-site professionals familiar with the location and fluent in the local language.
 All staff are available to assist and support students throughout their term abroad, from in-country orientation through the end of the program and beyond.
-Resident staff provide a bridge between our students and the local community.
-Academic staff supervise the curriculum, manage the faculty, and monitor courses.
+Program staff are in touch daily with CET staff in the U.S. and provide a bridge between our students and the local community.
 Learn more about staff support.